lsdcapital/lnd-scb-backup/README.md

 # LND SCB Backup

-As of lnd v0.6-beta, a new feaute called Static Channel Backups (SCB) was implemented.
+As of lnd v0.6-beta, a new feature called Static Channel Backups (SCB) was implemented.
 This static backup is needed for the Data Loss Protection (DLP) feature.

 For a node recovery you need
 - Your wallet seed (people often back this up)